 Riding in the hot July sun I could smell basil more than a quarter mile from Tantré Farm.
 Excerpt 7.

-There are thousands of dairy farms out there.
-And most treat their cows on par with industry standards: Milk them until they no longer produce at large quantities and then “retire” them…usually to a feed lot.
+Most conventional dairy farms milk their herds until they no longer produce at large quantities and then “retire” them…usually to a feed lot.
 But Radiance Dairy is different.
-And that’s why we chose it as our first stop on the Real Food […]

 July 2, 2010; Pelzer, South Carolina.
 In 1989, dairy farmer, Tom Trantham, was facing almost certain financial collapse on his conventional, 92 cow dairy farm operation.
 With the costs of animal feed skyrocketing, many farmers were turning to BST to increase milk production, a hormone purported at the time of being safe, and as the […]